Cecil B. DeMille

 “I’m sure it's NOT.
-Why, a four-year-old kid could tell you that's not from an olive tree.
+A four-year-old child could tell you that's not from an olive tree.
 Where did you get it?”

-“I just clipped it from the [backside] of this olive tree.”
+“I clipped it from the backside of that olive tree.”

 “I don’t suppose I am in a position to say this is not an olive tree.”